Edda to English

 Observations

-Prior to the publication of Anthony Faulkes’s edition of the Prose Edda (described above), American scholar Anthony Gilchrist Brodeur’s edition served as something of the de facto standard English translation of the book, primarily due to the breadth of its content and because it does not suffer from the censorship found in earlier English language editions (for example, compare p.
+Prior to the publication of Anthony Faulkes’s edition of the Prose Edda (described above), American scholar Arthur Gilchrist Brodeur’s edition served as something of the de facto standard English translation of the book, primarily due to the breadth of its content and because it does not suffer from the censorship found in earlier English language editions (for example, compare p.
 92 of Brodeur’s edition to the sections highlighted in the Observation sections below).
 However, like most other translations of the Prose Edda, Gilchrist’s edition is notably ‘incomplete’ in that it lacks for example Háttatal.

 JEAN I. YOUNG, 1954